 The following 7th Circuit Court of Appeals opinions were posted after IL deadline on Thursday:

-Appeal from the United States District Court for the Southern District of Indiana, Indianapolis Division.
-Judge Tanya Walton Pratt.
+Appeal from the United States District Court for the Southern District of Indiana, Terre Haute Division.
+Chief Judge Jane E. Magnus-Stinson.

-Appeals from the United States District Court for the Northern District of Indiana, Hammond Division.
-Judge Philip P. Simon.
+Appeal from the United States District Court for the Southern District of Indiana, New Albany Division.
+Judge Sarah Evans Barker.

 Indiana Court of Appeals